 - Download the PBX in a flash ISO from here

-- Boot from the ISO.
-Select Install or Graphical install.
+- Select Install or Graphical install.
 [Install]

 - If you pressed Escape at the hostname screen to configure a static IP address, from the network configuration screen, select “Configure Network Manually” and enter your IP address information.
-Then enter your domain name and press continue.

-- Select the language [English]
+- Now select the language you wish to install.
+[English]

 - Select your timezone.